How do I know if a host is on the current farm list?

 Associazione WWOOF Italia,

 How many hours a day are expected from me?
+What is the minumum/maximum length of stay on a farm?

 The hours depend a great deal on what needs to be done.
 You should discuss this with your host and come to a mutualy satisfying arrangement.
 You are not an employee or sub contractor and should not be asked for too much, but also it would be unfair not to contribute enough.
 During a harvest for example when a crop needs to be got in you may end up doing much longer hours, but you should be given extra days off at the end to make up for this.
 Once again good communication with your host at the beginning of your stay should avoid misunderstandings about this.